mikesch803/DothrakiTranslation/README.md

-# SmrufTranslation
+# DothrakiTranslation
- English to Smruf Translation using funtranslation api
+ English to Dothraki Translation using funtranslation api